-DEKA Ca2+ Binding Curve.
-Here we compute the Ca2+ binding curve of the sodium channel (DEKA) with two glutamate side chains (four $O^{-1/2}$ particles) and one lysine side chain (one NH4+ particle) free to move inside the filter.
-The Ca^{2+} binding curve is shown in Figure 9, and the associated species concentration profiles are shown in Figure 10.
-Note that the scaling of $[O^{-1/2}]$ is the same as the scaling of other concentrations in Figure 10, unlike those in Figures 4, 6, and 7.
-The loss of affinity for Ca2+ is obviously due to the existence of a lysine side chain with a +1e charge, though the net charge on glutamate and lysine side chains taken together is still -1e.
-We also computed an artificial EAAA channel with only one glutamate side chain (two $O^{-1/2}$ particles) in which the net permanent charge on the filter is -1e, to correspond precisely to the experimental situation as discussed in ref 99 and references cited therein.
-EAAA still has a much higher affinity for Ca2+ than for Na+ (data not shown).
-The DEKA binding curve, employing the PNP-steric model, agrees well with its counterpart in ref 75 computed using the PNP-LJ model and also with its counterpart in ref 99 computed using Monte
+DEKA Ca2+ binding curve.
+Here we compute the Ca2+ binding curve of sodium channel (DEKA) with two glutamate side chains (4 $O^{-1/2}$ particles) and one lysine side chain (one NH4+ particle) free to move inside the filter.
+The Ca2+ binding curve is shown in Fig. 9, and the associated species concentration profiles are shown in Fig. 10.
+Note the scaling of [O^{-1/2}] is the same as the scaling of other concentrations in Fig. 10, unlike Fig. 4, Fig. 6 and Fig. 7.
+The loss in affinity with Ca^{2+} is obviously due to the existence of lysine side chain with + 1e charge, though the net charge of glutamate and lysine side chains taken together is still - 1e.
+We also computed an artificial EAAA channel with only one glutamate side chain (2 $O^{-1/2}$ particles), in which the net permanent charge in the filter is - 1e, to correspond precisely to the experimental situation, as discussed in99 and references cited there.
+EAAA still has much higher affinity to Ca^{2+} than Na+ (data not shown).
+The DEKA binding curve, employing the PNP-steric model, agrees well with its counterpart in75 computed using the PNP-LJ model and also with its counterpart in99 computed using Monte Carlo simulation.
+The concentration profiles of individual species shown in Fig. 10 also resemble those in.99 We have not yet performed the calculations with multiple ion species needed to evaluate the selectivity of the DEKA model to K+ ions.